 A strong believer in the power of education, Kevin studied managerial and executive leadership at the Rutgers Business School.

 The strong interpersonal skills developed from leading dozens of direct reports during his corporate career are evident in the quick rapport and rapid-fire wit that KMac ignites with the show’s revolving door of regulars and guests.
 With an encyclopedic knowledge of practically every sport, every game, and every player, you’ve got to get up a lot earlier than 6 am to slip anything past Kevin.

 Erroll knows that above all else—his intelligence, wit, and adaptability—Kevin’s greatest strength is his accountability.
 “I’ve chosen to build this show, this business, with KMac because more than anything else, he’s dependable,” says Erroll.
 “Doing what we do takes a lot of work, not just three-hour shifts in the morning.
 There’s the show prep, for sure, and even more important, there’s the work to keep your knowledge.
-But you need a lot of energy for the level of community work we do, and he’s always helped with the heavy lifting and his attention to even the smallest details, the things other may let slip.
+But you need a lot of energy for the level of community work we do, and he’s always helped with the heavy lifting and his attention to even the smallest details, the things others may let slip.
 We wouldn’t be here without each other, that’s for sure.”

 I am Pam Thompson Smith— also known as THE FIRM.
 A proud UNC graduate (go Heels!), serial entrepreneur, radio/TV host, fundraising and grassroots marketing expert, event planner and host always doing the most, mother of an amazing daughter.
 Pam’s motto is that “It’s my passion that makes a difference in all I do.”